Wandrers Sturmlied

 Wanderer's Storm Song (Wandrers Sturmlied), Op.
-14, TrV 131, is a choral work for choir and orchestra written by Richard Strauss in 1884, based on a poem by Johann Wolfgang von Goethe of the same title.
+14, TrV 131, is a choral work for choir and orchestra written by Richard Strauss in 1884, based on a 1772 poem by Johann Wolfgang von Goethe of the same title.

 Composition history

 The piece was written when Strauss had come under the influence of the music of Johannes Brahms.
 It was completed on 22 May 1884.
 The work was premiered in Cologne with Strauss conducting the city orchestra and choir on 8 March 1887.
-The choir is divided into six parts: two soprano, alto, tenor and two bass.
+The choir is divided into six parts: two sopranos, alto, tenor and two bass.
 The work is dedicated to Franz Wüllner who had conducted the German premiere of Strauss' Symphony 2 in January 1885.